TimSusa/redux-generate/README.md

 ```

 ### Apply store to your app
-After that you would provide the state to your app via store, just like usual: https://redux.js.org/basics/store#store
+After that you can provide the state to your app via store, just like usual: https://redux.js.org/basics/store#store